effektif/user-docs/docs/profile.rst

 My profile
 ==========

-On the top-right drop-down menu, select `My Profile` to view and edit your own Signavio Workflow user settings.
+On the top-right drop-down menu, select `My Profile` to view and edit your own Signavio Workflow Accelerator user settings.
 The profile page has four sections:

 * :ref:`Me <me>`